Emerald Buddha: Discovery in Lan Na

 A chedi at Wat Pa Yia in Chiang Rai.

 Historical sources indicate that the statue surfaced in northern Thailand in the Lan Na kingdom in 1434.
 One account of its discovery tells that lightning struck a chedi in Wat Pa Yia (Bamboo Forest Monastery, later renamed Wat Phra Kaew) in Chiang Rai, revealing a Buddha covered with stucco inside.
 The Buddha was then placed in the abbot's residence, who later noticed that stucco on the nose had flaked off, revealing a green interior.
 The abbot removed the stucco and found a Buddha figure carved from a green semi-precious stone, which became known as Phra Kaew Morakot or in English the Emerald Buddha. ("Emerald" refers to its "green colour" in Thai, not its composition.)
 Some art historians describe the Emerald Buddha as belonging to the Chiang Saen Style of the 15th century CE, which would mean that it is of Lan Na origin.

 The legend reports that King Sam Fang Kaen of Lan Na wanted it in his capital of Chiang Mai, but the elephant carrying it insisted on three separate occasions on going instead to Lampang.
 This was taken as a divine sign, and the Emerald Buddha stayed in Lampang in a specially-built temple (now Wat Phra Kaeo Don Tao) for the next 32 years.
 In 1468, it was moved to Chiang Mai by King Tilokaraj, where it was kept in a niche in a large stupa called Chedi Luang.

 Presence in Laos in the 16th century

 The Emerald Buddha remained in Chiang Mai until 1552, when it was taken to Luang Prabang, then the capital of the Lao kingdom of Lan Xang.
 Some years earlier, the crown prince of Lan Xang, Setthathirath, had been invited to occupy the vacant throne of Lan Na as his mother was the daughter of the king of Chiang Mai who had died without an heir.
-However, Prince Setthathirath also became king of Lan Xang when his father, Photisarath, died.
-He returned home, taking the revered Buddha figure with him.
+Following his coronation, King Setthathirath took possession of the Phra Kaew (Emerald Buddha), adopting it as his personal palladium.
+After the death of his father, King Photisarath, Setthathirath ascended the throne of Lan Xang.
+He returned from Lanna to secure his claim and brought the sacred image with him.
+This strategic move was intended to legitimize his sovereign authority over both the Lanna and Lan Xang kingdoms, effectively establishing the Emerald Buddha the supreme palladium of his unified realm.

 In 1564, King Setthathirath moved it to Vientiane, which he had made his new capital due to Burmese attacks and where the Buddha image was housed in Haw Phra Kaew.
 The Buddha image would stay in Vientiane for the next 214 years.